AsimMerchant/my-portfolio-website/resume.md

 **Projects (C, C++ 14 and Python, on Linux and Baremetal):**

-- Tool (written in Python) to convert ST-IEC61131 code to CPP: This tool compiles the ST code to check for errors, if there were no errors it goes on to convert the code and all its modules line-byline to CPP then compiles it and executes it respectively for the specified target platfiorm.
+- Tool (written in Python) to convert ST-IEC61131 code to CPP: This tool compiles the ST code to check for errors, if there were no errors it goes on to convert the code and all its modules line-byline to CPP then compiles it and executes it respectively for the specified target platform.

 ### COLLABERA(Client:- Xilinx) HYDERABAD | CONTENT DEVELOPMENT ENGINEER | MARCH